 Or it is in different niches.
 I’ve kept that one rule as an absolute: we all need to be different niches.

 If your direct competitor is in the same group as you, it will create a reluctance to share.
 Second, there is a reluctance to share what is working is the start of a group breaking down.

 When you aren’t competitors, suddenly figuring out how someone has mastered something you might be lagging in becomes a wide-open conversation in ways it wouldn’t have before.

 Every blogger has their pain points.
 And unless you have quite a budget to outsource all of them, then there will always be something broken.
 Maybe not 404 level of broken, but things you’ve been meaning to get to that keep getting put on the back burner.

 Since 2016 and prior to starting a mastermind, I was only accountable to myself and the Google Doc list of things to do.
 Not the best way of doing things.

-When you blurt out to a group what you are hoping to achieve by the end of one month, things change.
+When you blurt out to a group that you are hoping to achieve by the end of one month, things change.
 They’ve spelled it out what they want to get done to move the needle.
-You check in.
+You check-in.
 And you don’t want to be the one person who didn’t even start their goals.

 Is a Food Blogger Mastermind for You?

 Ask yourself the following questions, if the answer to these questions is yes then a Mastermind Group is for you:

 - Do I feel “stuck” and not growing my blog as much or as quickly as I would like?